PavelKenarov/symfony-calculator-plus-unit-tests/README.md

 You can clone the project into your machine and run as separate project or copy only this modifications

-- After that must clear the cache:
+- After that must clear the cache and reset environment:
 ```shell
 php bin/console cache:clear --no-warmup --env=prod
 ```